 Here is a beautiful black tea from Sri Lanka.
 In its dry leaf form, the silver luster of its buds offers refined contrast to the oxidized and very uniform leaves.

-Over the years, wulongs from Dong Ding Mountain (Taiwan) have made quite a name for themselves.
+Over the years, Wulongs teas from Dong Ding Mountain (Taiwan) have made quite a name for themselves.

-The mountain of Shan Lin Xi is steep and imposing, highly exposed to the natural elements.
+The mountain of Shan Lin Xi (Taiwan) is steep, imposing and highly exposed to the natural elements.
 Its wild character seems to be reflected in the Wulong tea produced in this region.

 This Indian Darjeeling black tea is a perfect introduction to Second Flush and one of the best we have in the catalogue.
 The garden of Castleton, more than 130 years of experience and one of the most prestigious of the region, is essential tasting for any tea connoisseur.